lockss/lockss.github.io/developers/plugin/plugin-name.md

 ## Description

-A user-friendly string of text naming the plugin.
+A user-friendly name for the plugin.

 ## Example